babilonczyk/babilonczyk/README.md

 ---

-If you're hiring in biotech, BioAI, or Python + backend development - let’s talk!
+If you're hiring in biotech business domain, AL/ML roles or for Ruby/Python full-stack projects - let’s talk!